Details on whether you can have a roommate with a USDA loan

 USDA will consider your roommate’s income as “household income” even if he or she is not on the loan.

-Maximum household annual income for most areas of the country is $103,500 for June 2022-June 2023, but higher in more expensive locales.
+Maximum household annual income for most areas of the country is $110,650 until June 2024, when income limits might rise.
+The limit is higher in high-cost areas.
 It’s very possible a roommate can push you over income limits, similar to when a girlfriend or boyfriend moves in.

 You also must count any rent the roommate pays you as part of your household income.